-Online marketers know that the real metric that defines a campaign’s success, is conversions.
+Online marketers know that the real metric that defines a campaign’s success is conversions.
 Depending on what your goal is, it’s the click on your call to action buttons to ‘subscribe’ or ‘buy’ that matters in the end.
-While we all know that a call-to-action button is something that should stand out in your message, most marketers struggle in picking the right color for them.
+While we all know that a call-to-action button should stand out in your message, most marketers struggle to pick the right color for them.

-Take, for instance, you send a consumer an email.
-This email comprises a few offers but the key call to action button for you it the ‘subscribe to deals’ button at the end of the email.
+Take, for instance; you send a consumer an email.
+This email comprises a few offers, but the key call to action button for you is the ‘subscribe to deals’ button at the end of the email.

-Now if all the call to action buttons look the same and the recipient is given the choice of interacting with one – there’s a high chance they click on an offer instead.
+Now, suppose all the call-to-action buttons look the same, and the recipient is given the choice of interacting with one- there’s a high chance of them clicking on an offer instead.
 After all, you did share multiple pieces of content and offers with them.
 That’s where the importance of clearly demarcating your call-to-action button comes in.
 It’s like defining the next step you want a recipient to take after reading your email.

 So in this article, we’re covering everything about your call-to-action buttons.
 Right from why they’re important, why you need to apply color psychology to them, which colors present what emotion and action, and how you can create a call-to-action button that actually converts.